zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Do I really look that gullible?
 I knew that the bos s didn’t have that kind of money, but I didn’t let it show on my face and simply said , “That’s a very impressive car.”

-Boss: I have my eye on a luxury vacation condo by t he lake.
+Boss: I have my eye on a luxury vacation condo by the lake.
 Some lucky girl will get to stay there with me.

-Now I knew he was blowing smoke, but what could I s ay?
+Now I knew he was blowing smoke, but what could is ay?
 I just muttered, “Lucky girl,” and left it at that.

 What was the point of all that, unless . . .

 [end of dialogue]

 Our story begins with Lucy saying, “My boss is a co mplete blowhard.”
 A “blowhard” (blowhard) is a person who likes to talk  about why he is so great, a person who likes to “brag” (brag).
 “To brag” means to talk about your accomplishments in such a way that you want to impr ess other people.
 You want other people to know how great you are.
-“He likes t o boast about his accomplishments and acquisitions every chance he ge ts,” Lucy says.
+“He likes to boast about his accomplishments and acquisitions every chance he ge ts,” Lucy says.

 Again, she’s talking about her boss who likes “to b oast” (boast).
 “To boast” means the same as “to brag.”
 “Accomplishments” (acc omplishments) are things that you have done, good things that you have done because you have worked hard or because of some skill you have.
 To graduate  from college is an accomplishment.
 It’s a good thing that you have don e because of your hard work and skill.
 The boss also likes to boast about his “ acquisitions” (acquisitions).